stcorp/harp/doc/dataformats.rst

-temperature                                   surface                         X       X    X tropopause_altitude                                                           X            X             altitude of the troposphere/stratosphere boundary location tropopause_pressure                                                           X            X             pressure level of the troposphere/stratosphere boundary location viewing_azimuth_angle                                                         X viewing_elevation_angle                                                       X viewing_zenith_angle                                                          X
+temperature                                   surface                         X       X    X tropopause_altitude                                                           X            X             altitude of the troposphere/stratosphere boundary location tropopause_pressure                                                           X            X             pressure level of the troposphere/stratosphere boundary location validity                                                                                                 validity flag for each time sample or whole product;
+                                                                                                         only to be used if validity flag is for multiple variables combined viewing_azimuth_angle                                                         X viewing_elevation_angle                                                       X viewing_zenith_angle                                                          X